2018 AGRISCOT BUSINESS SKILLS WINNER ANNOUNCED

-A one-thousand-pound cash prize, plus a sponsored trip to the Nuffield Farming Conference will be awarded to the winner of this year’s AgriScot Business Skills competition.
+A one-thousand-pound cash prize, plus a sponsored trip to the Nuffield Farming Conference has been awarded to the winner of this year’s AgriScot Business Skills competition.

 - Hollie Cruikshank, from Grantown-on-Spey, a 4th year Agriculture student at SRUC Aberdeen